Connecticut Public Records Search

 Town clerks maintain the original birth, marriage, and death records recorded in each of the state's 169 cities and towns.
 The state Department of Public Health suggests getting in touch with the town clerk where the records were created to find out about availability and restrictions on access.

-Many historical records (births over 100 years old, marriages over 50 years old, deaths over 50 years old) may be researched through RecordsFinder.com.
+Connecticut state vital reports including many historical records (births over 100 years old, marriages over 50 years old, deaths over 50 years old) may be researched through RecordsFinder.com.
 Many historical documents including town census data, historical maps, and more are available on the site as well.